TraceMachina/nativelink/local-remote-execution/README.md

 )
 ```

-Let's use NativeLink's Kubernetes example to verify that the setup worked.
+Next, verify that the setup worked using NativeLink's Kubernetes example.

 ## 🚢 Testing with local K8s